AGENTS.md: The Configuration That Can Break Your Agent

 ✅ "Application logs in logs/ directory"

-❌ "When updating schema, run migrations in staging first"
+❌ "When updating schema, run migrations on staging first"

 ✅ "Database changes require migrations (see docs/database.md)"